semc-labs/NexusBot_Plugin/README.txt

 Many potential future features

 == Installation ==
+Download this repo as a zip file and upload it as a New Plugin.

 After installing and activating you will need to update the "Nexus_Aurora_Bot_URL" variable in the plugin settings.
 This is the url the discordbot express server is available at